 The RedMonk ranking makes some sensible decision on how to improve the quality of the raw dataset by applying some filters (e.g. no forks) while trying to stay as neutral as possible.
 However they are missing features, such as historical data and a historical chart.

-Since non of the presented approaches matches my criteria for a sensible, neutral, reproducible, forkable, up to date solution, I decided to create a page that is not based on multiple indicators and weights, instead it is based on raw data from one source, with a flexibel unbiased metric.
-The idea to create a neutral open source analysis of popularity from programming languages that are used on GitHub is nothing new.
+Since non of the presented approaches matches my criteria for a sensible, neutral, reproducible, forkable, up to date solution, I decided to create a page that is not based on multiple indicators and weights, but on raw data from one source with a flexibel unbiased metric.
+The idea to create a neutral and open source analysis of programming language popularity that are used on GitHub is nothing new.
 The GitHub project http://githut.info provides a good solution.
-Yet, the last update was in 2014 and there are many unresolved Issues on GitHub, hence we can consider this project as outdated and unmaintained.
+Unfortunately, it received its last update in 2014 and there are many unresolved issues on GitHub, hence we can consider this project as outdated and unmaintained.
 So I came up with a new approach GitHut 2.0 a successor of GitHut.
 It shows a ranking with the top 50 languages based on the last quarter.
 A language trend is calculated as difference from the same quarter of the year before.
-The shown percentages are the actual fractions of Pull Requests, Pushes, Stars and Issues, which is the underlying basic metric of the ranking.
+The percentages shown are the actual fractions of Pull Requests, Pushes, Stars and Issues, which represents the underlying metric of the ranking.

-One have to say that it’s impossible to find a data source that a approximates the entire programming community, because many projects are closed source.
-Another consideration that comes to mind is that it is not said that the developers are happy with that language, for instance the Microsoft Kernel is written in C++.
+I have to admit that it’s impossible to find a data source that approximates the entire programming community, because many projects are closed source.
+Another consideration that comes to mind: It is not said that the developers are happy with their bread and butter language at work, for instance the Microsoft Kernel is written in C++.
 Should a popularity index somehow respect that the developers are free to choose the language and are not forced to do so?
-On the other hand there are developer surveys where programming language that are not largely used in industry such as Haskell, seems to have many developer fans and that’s whats they write in on their weekends, according to this Stack Overflow blog post.
-Despite that, I think that my approach offers a good approximation on what is considered to be a current popular programming language choice among the programming community.
+On the other hand there are developer surveys where programming language that are not largely used in industry, such as Haskell, have many fans and that’s what they write their hobby projects on weekends.
+However, I think that my approach offers a good approximation on what is considered to be a current popular programming language choice in the developer community.

 TOIBE Frequently Asked Questions (FAQ)